Queex/arnaq/installation/README.md

 ## Installing dependencies

-Apart from the R package requirements, ARNAQ also needs [pandoc](https://pandoc.org) on the system.
+Apart from the R package requirements, ARNAQ also needs [pandoc](https://pandoc.org) installed on the system.
 If you are using Linux, it is simple and convenient to use [conda](https://anaconda.org/anaconda/conda) to create an environment with `pandoc` and the required R packages.